Occupy Wall Street: Criticism

 The Occupy Movement has been criticized for not having a set of clear demands that could be used to prompt formal policy change.
 This lack of agenda has been cited as the reason why the Occupy Movement fizzled before achieving any specific legislative changes.
-Although the lack of demands has simultaneously been argued as one of the advantages of the movement, the protesters in Occupy rejected the idea of having only one demand, or a set of demands, and instead represented a host of broad demands that did not specifically allude to a desired policy agenda.
+Although the lack of demands has simultaneously been argued as one of the advantages of the movement, the Occupy protesters rejected the idea of having only one demand, or a set of demands, and instead represented a host of broad demands that did not specifically allude to a desired policy agenda.

 Although the movement's primary slogan was "We are the 99%", it was criticized for not encompassing the voice of the entire 99%, specifically lower-class individuals and minorities.
 For example, it was characterized as being "overwhelmingly white".
 The lack of African-American presence was especially notable, with the movement being criticized in several news outlets and journal articles for its lack of black protestors.

 Some publications mentioned that the Occupy Wall Street Movement failed to spark any true institutional changes in banks and in Corporate America.
-This idea is supported by the scandals that continued to emerge following the 2008 financial crisis such as the London whale incident, the Libor scandal, and the HSBC money laundering discovery.
+This idea is supported by the scandals that continued to emerge following the 2008 financial crisis such as the London whale incident, the Libor scandal, and the HSBC money laundering - all publicized in 2012.
 Furthermore, the idea of excess compensation through salaries and bonuses at Wall Street banks continued to be a contentious topic following the Occupy protests, especially as bonuses increased during a period of falling bank profits.